 9.)
 Admire David by Michelangelo

-France has the Mona Lisa, Australia has the Big Banana and Nepal has Mount Everest but one thing these countries do not possess is a chiselled man standing in a glorious pose known to Florence as David.
+France has the Mona Lisa, Australia has the Big Banana and Nepal has Mount Everest but one thing these countries do not possess is a chiseled man standing in a glorious pose known to Florence as David.
+Yes, I’m talking about Michelangelo’s David, and visiting is one of the best things to do in Florence.

 David is possibly the most famous sculpture of all time now and long into the future.
 Why go and see David?
 David was made from a single piece of marble by a 29-year-old way back in 1504 to which it once stood outside in the streets of Florence.